 - (b) You should note that matters of concern may be raised with either the Clerk to the Fire and Rescue Authority or the Treasurer Usually, matters of concern about action which is believed to be unlawful and may contravene Authority Standing Orders (including Contract Standing Orders), conduct falling below established Standards of Practice, improper or corrupt practice should be raised with the Clerk to the Fire and Rescue Authority. - (c) Communication with either officer may be by means of personal appointment, telephone, e-mail or ordinary mail.
-If requested, special envelopes can be provided in order to protect the confidentiality of any communication. - 4.6 You may invite your Trade Union or professional Association to raise a matter on your behalf.
+If requested, special envelopes can be provided in order to protect the confidentiality of any communication. - 4.6 When any meeting is arranged, the whistle-blower may, if they so wish, be accompanied by a trade union representative or a workplace colleague who is not involved in the area of work to which the concern relates.